 - 1.6 DISRUPTIVE IN CLASS-- Students who are disruptive in class will be immediately removed from the class and assigned to detention and/or in-school suspension for an appropriate length of time. - 1.7 HALLWAYS -- Anytime students are in the hallways, they will talk quietly and refrain from horseplay and running.
 There will be no display of affection, particularly kissing and holding hands anywhere at school.
 Students will refrain from touching other students at all times.
-No food or drink is allowed anywhere, but cafeteria and auditorium during scheduled times. - 1.8 CAFETERIA -- Noise in the cafeteria is a serious problem.
+Food is allowed in, cafeteria, auditorium, and lobby during scheduled times.
+Drinks are allowed at any time during the day if the container has a secured lid.
+The definition of a secured lid is a drink that would not spill if turned over. - 1.8 CAFETERIA -- Noise in the cafeteria is a serious problem.
 To help resolve this problem, students will be permitted to speak only to those students sitting near them.
 Students caught throwing food or otherwise intentionally making a mess will help clean up the cafeteria and may be assigned to ISS. - 1.9 INTERNET--A completed policy statement must be read and signed on the signature page each school year before any student is allowed to use the Internet.
 See "Terms and Conditions for Use of Internet"--Appendix XII.

 1.10 AUTHORITY--Every student must understand that all faculty and staff, including substitute teachers, in this school have authority over them.
 It doesn't matter what grade the student is in or what grade the teacher teaches.
-All students will treat all teachers with the proper respect.
+All students will treat all teachers and staff with the proper respect.
 Students will be expected to show respect at all times.

 1.11 SNACKS AND DRINKS -- Eating candy, snacks, drinking cold drinks, etc., in the school building is prohibited, except in designated areas, due to the likelihood of spills and students leaving wrappers lying around.
 Special events, class parties, etc. may be conducted in classrooms with prior approval of the Principal.
-Students may have snacks and drinks in the Auditorium during Long Break.
+Students may have snacks and drinks in the Auditorium and lobby during Long Break.
 Students are expected to place trash in the appropriate receptacle.
-Students are not allowed to have open food or drinks in the hallways.
+Students are not allowed to have open food or drinks in the hallways except long break.
 Food kept in lockers must be in closed containers.

 1.12 ASSEMBLIES--During assemblies students should be attentive and not exhibit inappropriate behavior.
-Whistling, uncalled for clapping, boisterousness, and talking during a program are inappropriate behavior.
-Applause should not be given after devotional, hymns, or other sacred songs.
+Inappropriate behavior could result in removal from the assembly, in-school-suspension, or detention.

-1.13 DRUGS AND ALCOHOL--Drugs and / or alcohol sale, use, or possession is strictly prohibited.
+1.13 DRUGS AND ALCOHOL--Drugs and/or alcohol sale, use, or possession is strictly prohibited.
 No student will possess, sell, give, use, or be under the influence of any illicit drugs, narcotics, or alcohol in or on school property, including buses or at any school function.
 Drug and alcohol paraphernalia is also prohibited.
 Violators will be suspended from school, appropriate disciplinary action will be taken, and he/she will be reported to the appropriate law enforcement agency for legal action.